mwcraig/astro_research_setup/docs/getting-started/install-astro-stuff.md

 ## Activate your new environment

-Type this in the terminal and push `Enter` to activate the environment (i.e. make it the Pythn you are using):
+Type this in the terminal and push `Enter` to activate the environment (i.e. make it the Python you are using):

 ```
 conda activate astro_research